matm/jQuery-File-Upload-Wiki/Setup.md

 **Note:**
 Although the demo implementations contained in this repository include source files from remote servers, it is recommended to download all dependencies and upload them to your own server.
-This excludes script files hosted on Googles Content Delivery Network, which is a more reliable source than GitHub demo pages.
+This excludes script files hosted on Google's Content Delivery Network, which is a more reliable source than GitHub demo pages.

 ## Using jQuery File Upload (UI version) on [PHP](http://www.php.net/) websites